Kallikrein: Clinical significance

 Kallikrein-related peptidases are targets of active investigation by drug researchers as possible biomarkers for cancer.

 Prostate-specific antigen (PSA; hk3, human kallikrein gene 3) and human glandular kallikrein (hK2) are used as tumor markers for prostate cancer.

-Ecallantide, lanadelumab, and berotralstat are FDA-approved drugs that inhibit kallikrein and can be used for managing Hereditary Angioedema.
+Ecallantide, lanadelumab, and berotralstat are FDA-approved drugs that inhibit kallikrein and can be used for managing hereditary angioedema.

+A missense variant on KLK15 has been associated with hypermobile Ehlers-Danlos syndrome.